Skip to main content

 Section 6.4 The adelic reciprocity law and Artin reciprocity

-We now describe the setup by which we create a reciprocity law in global class field theory, imitating the “abstract” setup from local class field theory but using the idèle class group in place of the multiplicative group of the field.
-We then work out why the reciprocity law and existence theorem in the adelic setup imply Artin reciprocity and the existence theorem (and a bit more) in the classical language.
+We now formulate the statements of global class field theory in adelic language, imitating the setup from local class field theory but using the idèle class group in place of the multiplicative group of the field.
+This is more than a formal similarity: it allows us to formulate a local-to-global compatibility statement that ultimately allows us to recover Artin reciprocity and the existence theorem (and a bit more) in the classical language.

 Convention note.